Smoked Deviled Eggs

 Making these smoked deviled eggs couldn’t be easier.

-1. Place the eggs in a large stockpot and add enough water to completely cover them.
+1. Place the eggs in a large stockpot and add enough water to cover them completely.

 2. Bring to a rolling boil, then cover the pot and remove it from the heat.
 Let it sit for 8 minutes to finish cooking the eggs.